Twenty-Eight Teeth

-Twenty-Eight Teeth is an album by the American ska punk band Buck-O-Nine, released in 1997.
+Twenty-Eight Teeth is the third studio album by the American ska punk band Buck-O-Nine, released in 1997.

 "My Town", about La Jolla, California, peaked at No. 32 on Billboards Modern Rock Tracks chart.
 The album peaked at No. 190 on the Billboard 200.Twenty-Eight Teeth sold more than 200,000 copies.
 The band promoted it by touring with Primus.

 Production

 The album was produced by Neill King and David Kershenbaum.
 It contains a cover of Joe Jackson's "I'm the Man".
 "What Happened to My Radio?" is about the narrowing of radio playlists.

+Critical reception

-Critical receptionThe Record called the album "an infectious and energetic workout that avoids the same-rhythm rut that most bands of the snappy, staggered-tempo genre fall into."
+The Record called the album "an infectious and energetic workout that avoids the same-rhythm rut that most bands of the snappy, staggered-tempo genre fall into."
 The San Diego Union-Tribune noted that "'Nineteen' is jet-powered by Jonas Kleiner's careening guitars, while 'My Town' gets its cheery bounce from Scott Kennerly's bobbing bass and Steve Bauer's swinging drums."
 The New Times Broward-Palm Beach praised the "full-throttle skacore ... where hyperactive ska grooves set the pace only to lurch into supercharged punk status come chorus time."

 AllMusic wrote that "Buck-O-Nine needs to give more time to the horn section and engage in the kind of loopy interplay that made the Specials so interesting."